zwh42/udacity_algorithm/ShowMeTheDataStructures/Problem3_HuffmanCoding.md

    utilize the built huffman tree to traverse the encoded data

 ## Time Complexity Analysis
-In the encoding function, to create the sorted char tuple list is O(nlogn).To build the huffman tree is O(n)
+In the encoding function, to create the sorted char tuple list is O(nlogn).To build the huffman tree is O(n).
 In the decoding function, it's O(n)

+## Space Complexity Analysis
+In the encoding function, the space complexity is O(n).

+For the decoding function, the sapce complexity is also O(n).